ixanza/tranquility/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
+Alternatively you can use [Skyrim Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) to remove everything modding related from your Skyrim folder.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.

 #### Start Skyrim